(Photo by Jamie Clifton)

 HOW TO AVOID GETTING RIPPED OFF AND BEATEN UP

-The most likely way you’ll get screwed as a tourist in Barcelona is that someone will snag your wallet.
-Everyone knows this, so don't expect any sympathy if you're stupid enough to stagger around Las Ramblas drunk at night hugging strangers without zips on your pockets.
+The most likely way you’ll get stung as a tourist in Barcelona is that someone will lift your wallet.
+Everyone knows this, so don't expect any sympathy if you're stupid enough to stagger around Las Ramblas pissed at night hugging strangers without zips on your pockets.
 Be aware on the metro or in any other crowded place; Catalan pickpockets dress like ordinary tourists but are basically all David Blaines of thievery.

 Be especially wary if you see a group of girls approaching you with folders, asking you to sign in support of some kind of vague cause.
 They don’t really want your signature.
-They want to distract you while they relieve you of your wallet, credit cards, passport, and dignity, and steer well clear of the crowds of people gambling at Las Ramblas.
+They want to distract you while they relieve you of your wallet, credit cards, passport and dignity, and steer well clear of the crowds of people gambling at Las Ramblas.
+They’re all chiefs and they're all trying to diddle you.
 Las Ramblas is pretty intense, it was there that I once saw a tourist getting attacked by a homeless guy using a dead pigeon as a weapon.

 (Photo by Clémence Polès)